Mizzou-CBMI/COSMOS2/docs/source/faq.rst

     `Voluptuous <https://github.com/alecthomas/voluptuous>`_

 How can I be more efficient with I/O?
 Writing all the files back and forth to our shared filesystem has become a bottle neck.
-    This is the most common failure point for large workflows on a traditional cluster (Hadoop and Spark get around this by using HDFS, but then you are limited to the map reduce framework).
-To reduce the amount of shared filesystem I/O of your pipeline, you can make sub-pipelines that are themselves jobs, that run using drm='local' on a single node, utilize (fast) disk local to the node for scratch space, and only push final results back to the shared file system.
+    This is the most common failure point for large production workflows on a traditional cluster (Hadoop and Spark get around this by using HDFS, but then you are limited to the map reduce framework).
+To reduce the amount of shared filesystem I/O of your pipeline, you can make sub-pipelines that are themselves jobs, that run using drm='local' on a single node, utilize (fast) disk local on the node for scratch space, and only push final results back to the shared file system.
     For example, a sub-workflow
     might contain 10 Tasks.
 The first Task may pull a large file to local disk that Tasks 2-8, reducing the number of times the large file has to be read
     *from the shared filesystem* to once.
 The last Task will push the final output back to the shared filesystem, and likely delete some intermediate/temporary files.
 To be clear,